Creighton Players to Watch Against Princeton - Sweet 16

 Creighton's Last Game

-In its most recent game, Creighton beat Baylor on Sunday, 85-76.
-Its top scorer was Ryan Nembhard with 30 points.
+In its most recent game, Creighton defeated Baylor on Sunday, 85-76.
+Ryan Nembhard scored a team-high 30 points (and added two assists and two boards).

 |Name